 User trust: The "black box" nature of AI agents and stories like the above makes it hard for users to understand and trust their outputs.
 Gaining user trust for sensitive tasks involving payments or personal information will be hard ( paying bills, shopping, etc.).

-Several startups are tackling the AI agent space, but most are still experimental or invite-only:
+Several startups and incumbent players are working on general AI agents, but most are still rather experimental:

-Large players are also bringing AI capabilities to desktops and browsers, and it looks like we'll get native AI integrations on a system level:
+Large players are also bringing agentic capabilities to desktops and browsers, and it looks like we'll get native AI integrations on a system level:

-These tech demos are impressive, but we'll see how well these agent capabilities will work when released publicly and tested against real-world scenarios instead of hand-picked demo cases.
+These early tools are impressive, but we'll see how well these agent capabilities will work when released publicly and tested against real-world scenarios instead of hand-picked demo cases.

 The most promising path forward likely looks like this: